intel-analytics/ipex-llm/docs/docs/getting-started.md

 BigDL supports loading models trained and saved in BigDL, or a trained Tensorflow model.

 * To load a BigDL model, you can use `Module.load` interface (Scala).
-Refer to [Module API docs](APIdocs/Model/ModuleAPI.md) for details.
+Refer to [Module API docs](APIdocs/Module/Module.md) for details.
-* To load a Tensorflow model, refer to [Tensorflow Support](PythonSupport/tensorflow-support.md) for details.
+* To load a Tensorflow model, refer to [Tensorflow Support](ProgrammingGuide/tensorflow-support.md) for details.

 Once you have a loaded model, you can call `Module.predict()` to do predictions.
 Note that you need to convert your input data into proper format which `predict` accepts.
 For how to prepare your data, refer to section [Prepare your Data](#prepare-your-data).

-If you are using predicted result as a component inside a Spark ML pipeline, refer to [MLPipeline](APIdocs/MLPipeline/merged-MLPipeline.md) for usage.
+If you are using predicted result as a component inside a Spark ML pipeline, refer to [DLEsitimator API](ProgrammingGuide/MLPipeline/DLEstimator.md) and [DLClassifier API](ProgrammingGuide/MLPipeline/DLClassifier.md) for usage.

 ---